Information about plastics

 Collective term elastomers (also synthetic rubbers and elastoplastics)

 Rubbers in liquid form are designated with an “L” in front of the abbreviation e.g. LBR.
-Mixtures of certain rubbers with each other in certain mixing ratios and with the addition of homogenisers or compatibilisers are possible to a very limited extent and sometimes with considerable effort and are usually offered by the raw material manufacturers of the chemical industry or by chemical specialists.
+Mixtures of certain rubbers with each other in certain mixing ratios and with the addition of homogenisers or compatibilisers are possible to a very limited extent and sometimes with considerable effort and are usually offered by the raw material manufacturers in the chemical industry or by chemical specialists.

 Collective term thermal elastomers – TPE (also elastoplastics)